 “Five, four, three, two, ONE!”

-Thousands of students and families cheered as lights wrapped around the giant Campus Commons Christmas tree that glittered and glowed, while fireworks fizzed and popped overhead to the tune of Christmas classics.
+Thousands of students and families cheered as lights wrapped around the giant Campus Commons Christmas tree glittered and glowed, while fireworks fizzed and popped overhead to the tune of Christmas classics.

 The 42-foot display residing in the Campus Commons wasn’t always so grand.